War in Somalia (2006–2009): Early December 2006

 The most significant event to immediately prelude the war was the passing of United Nations Security Council 1725 on 6 December 2006.
 The resolution called for the deployment of foreign troops and the lifting of the arms embargo.
 The Islamic Courts and Muslim Somali leaders had in the months prior to the resolution firmly rejected the deployment of any international military forces in Somalia as an act of war.
 Top leaders of the TFG had previously requested that 20,000 foreign troops, including Ethiopian forces be deployed to Somalia, though the move was opposed by many parliamentarians.
 Prior UN resolutions barred neighboring states from deploying forces, yet Ethiopia had already violated an earlier mandate by deploying thousands of troops in Somalia.
 To the Islamic Courts, the new resolution seemed to rubber-stamp Ethiopia's invasion– all the more so because the Security Council said nothing about Ethiopian troops already deployed on Somali soil.

 Several weeks before the resolution was passed, a UN report had alleged that the ICU had fought in the Lebanon War and given Iran access the uranium deposits within Somalia.
 Observers drew parallels these allegations and the accusations made by the United States during the lead up to the 2003 invasion of Iraq.
 Herman Cohen, the US Assistant Secretary for African Affairs, noted the US decision to back resolution had been influenced by false Ethiopian intelligence.
 The ICU viewed the passing of UNSCR 1725 as effectively a declaration of war, a UN endorsement of the Ethiopian invasion and as evidence of an international conspiracy against the union.

+In December, the United States Assistant Secretary of State issued a statement openly accusing the ICU leadership of being members of al-Qaeda.
+US military trainers in town of Hurso, Somali Region oversaw the training of ENDF forces as the build up for war took place in the area.
 Al-Shabaab, one of the militia within the military wing of the ICU, increasingly radicalized in response to the Ethiopian incursion.
-The United States Assistant Secretary of State issued a statement openly accusing the ICU leadership of being members of al-Qaeda.
-US military trainers in town of Hurso, Somali Region oversaw the training of ENDF forces as the build up for war took place in the area.
 On 8 December 2006, two days after UNSCR 1725 was passed, the ICU reported being ambushed by Ethiopian troops, sparking an artillery duel which escalated into a two-day battle between ENDF/TFG and ICU forces.